 Other examples of funnels are using Facebook Ads to get traffic to your blog posts, lead magnets, or signup forms.
 Pinterest campaigns can also work in this way.

-Tools to help you run your blog
+Tools to help you start a fitness blog

 I’ve built tens (maybe hundreds) of blogs and many of them have been a huge success.
 I currently run a blog in the fitness space and manage several clients in health and fitness.
 These are the tools and services I use to manage fitness and health blogs.

-- WordPress Theme – Genesis themes from StudioPress are the best products on the market.
+- WordPress blog Theme – Genesis themes from StudioPress are the best products on the market.
 For a more economic alternative, try Astra Theme.

 - Scheduling – Bookafy is a superb scheduling software for client and business contact scheduling.